What is a Preventive HIV Vaccine?

 Can I get HIV from a preventive HIV vaccine?

 No, you cannot get HIV from a preventive HIV vaccine.
 The preventive HIV vaccines being studied in clinical trials do not contain HIV.
 Of the approximately 30,000 people who have participated in HIV vaccine studies around the world in the last 25 years, no one has gotten HIV from any of the vaccines tested.

 Why is a preventive HIV vaccine important?

-Current prevention tools for HIV, such as using condoms correctly and pre-exposure prophylaxis (PrEP), work well.
+Using condoms correctly and taking pre-exposure prophylaxis (PrEP) can help prevent HIV transmission.
 But researchers believe a preventive HIV vaccine will be the most effective way to completely end new HIV infections.

 What research is being done on preventive HIV vaccines?

 Some of the areas of interest being studied in clinical trials include:

 - Whether a preventive vaccine protects against HIV infection.

 - Whether a preventive vaccine controls HIV if a person gets HIV while enrolled in a study.
 (It is possible for someone to get HIV through sexual contact or from sharing drug injection equipment while they are participating in a clinical trial.
 But a person cannot get HIV from the HIV vaccine being tested.)

 - The immune responses that occur in people who receive a preventive vaccine.